 In connection with the acquisition of UIL, we entered into the Declaration of Acceptance, dated July 16, 2015, with Iberdrola, S.A. ("2015 declaration of acceptance"), making us a party to the framework agreement for 2015 and detailing the corporate services Iberdrola, S.A. provided to us or to any of our affiliates in 2015.
 The framework agreement governs the relationship between Iberdrola, S.A. and the various Iberdrola, S.A. entities, with respect to the corporate services Iberdrola, S.A. contracts to provide each relevant entity.
-Pursuant to the framework agreement, and under the Iberdrola Group's "One Corporation" structure, Iberdrola, S.A. provided efficient and flexible corporate services to us and our subsidiaries.
+Pursuant to the framework agreement, and under the Iberdrola group's "One Corporation" structure, Iberdrola, S.A. provided efficient and flexible corporate services to us and our subsidiaries.
 Our entry into the 2015 declaration of acceptance was approved by a committee comprised solely of our independent directors.
-On July 14, 2016, the unaffiliated committee approved a new declaration of acceptance detailing the corporate services Iberdrola, S.A. provided to us or any of our affiliates ("2016 declaration of acceptance" and together with the 2015 declaration of acceptance, the "declarations of acceptance").
+On July 14, 2016, the unaffiliated committee approved a new declaration of acceptance detailing the corporate services Iberdrola, S.A. provided to us or any of our affiliates ("2016 declaration of acceptance").

 Pursuant to the declarations of acceptance, Iberdrola, S.A. provided various corporate services to us including, among other services, those relating to the management of buildings and leases, surveillance and maintenance of buildings, international and corporate security, human resources, brand management, procurement, management of the SAP corporate platform, research and development, quality control, insurance, information technology and general administration.
-Pursuant to the 2015 declaration of acceptance and in accordance with the merger agreement, the foregoing services and the price thereof were entered into on an arms' length basis and on financial and other material terms no less favorable to us and our subsidiaries than applicable agreements or arrangements in respect of such corporate or other shared services existing as of February 25, 2015, and did not result in a higher cost to us or our subsidiaries and affiliates than the aggregate costs for such services reflected in the 2014 Internal Financial Report Standards (IFRS) audited consolidated financial statements of AVANGRID, except to the extent related to ordinary course, market adjustments made on an arm's length basis.
-All new, future services to be provided by Iberdrola, S.A. or its affiliates to us and our subsidiaries must be on an arm's length basis and approved by the unaffiliated committee

-By entering into the 2016 framework agreement via the 2016 declaration of acceptance, any previous framework agreements between us and Iberdrola, S.A. were terminated by operation of law.
-The framework agreement covers any services provided by Iberdrola, S.A. as of January 1, 2016, and remains in force as long as we and/or our subsidiaries continue to operate as a subsidiary of Iberdrola, S.A. in accordance with the provisions of Article 42 of the Spanish Commercial Code.
-As soon as we or any of our subsidiaries ceases to be a subsidiary of Iberdrola, S.A.
+Pursuant to the 2015 declaration of acceptance and in accordance with the merger agreement, the foregoing services and the price thereof were entered into on an arms' length basis and on financial and other material terms no less favorable to us and our subsidiaries than applicable agreements or arrangements in respect of such corporate or other shared services existing as of February 25, 2015, and did not result in a higher cost to us or our subsidiaries and affiliates than the aggregate costs for such services reflected in the 2014 IFRS audited consolidated financial statements of AVANGRID, except to the extent related to ordinary course, market adjustments made on an arm's length basis.
+All new, future services to be provided by Iberdrola, S.A. or its affiliates to us and our subsidiaries must be on an arm's length basis and approved by the unaffiliated committee by Iberdrola, S.A. as of January 1, 2016, and remains in force as long as we and/or our subsidiaries continue to operate as a subsidiary of Iberdrola, S.A. in accordance with the provisions of Article 42 of the Spanish Commercial Code.
+As soon as we or any of our subsidiaries ceases to be a subsidiary of Iberdrola, S.A., the contractual relationship under the framework agreement will be terminated between such AVANGRID entity and Iberdrola, S.A.
 If parties do not formalize a new declaration of acceptance in 2018, the current declaration of acceptance will continue to remain in force under the same terms, unless any ground for termination of the framework agreement arises.